National Apprentice Mentoring Qualification

 David is an Approved Training Partner of The Mentoring School and licensed to deliver the award-winning specialist National Apprentice Mentoring qualification.
 It is a Level 3 qualification, accredited by Edge Hill University and, currently, going through regulation with Ofqual.

 As well as his extensive coaching experience, David has mentored individuals formally and informally in schools, universities, public and private organisations.
 He ran mentoring training courses for the RAF for several years.
-He writes about the joys of mentoring and his own experiences of being mentored in the following blog posts: What Makes a Brilliant Mentoring Relationship?
-10 Business Benefits of Mentoring, and How to Find a Mentor in Your 20s.
+He writes about mentoring tips and his own experiences in this free e-book, The Joy of Mentoring.

 Who looks after your apprentices?